Skip to main content

 Relevance of the project (maximum score 35 points)

-• EU values: the proposal is relevant for the respect and promotion of shared EU values, such as respect for human dignity, freedom, democracy, equality, the rule of law and respect for human rights, as well as fighting any sort of discrimination;
+• EU values: the proposal is relevant for the respect and promotion of shared EU values, such as respect for human dignity, freedom, democracy, equality, the rule of law and respect for human rights, as well as fighting any sort of discrimination

-• Innovation: the proposal considers state-of-the-art methods and techniques, and leads to innovative results and solutions for its field in general, or for the geographical context in which the project is implemented (e.g. content; outputs produced, working methods applied, organisations and persons involved or targeted);
+• Innovation: the proposal considers state-of-the-art methods and techniques, and leads to innovative results and solutions for its field in general, or for the geographical context in which the project is implemented (e.g. content; outputs produced, working methods applied, organisations and persons involved or targeted)

-• Regional dimension: the proposal demonstrates its contribution to regional development and smart specialisation strategies, based on the identification of local/regional needs and challenges in each of the participating countries;
+• Regional dimension: the proposal demonstrates its contribution to regional development and smart specialisation strategies, based on the identification of local/regional needs and challenges in each of the participating countries

-• European added value: the proposal clearly demonstrates the added value at the individual (learner and/or staff), institutional and systemic levels, generated through results that would be difficult to attain by the partners acting without European cooperation;
+• European added value: the proposal clearly demonstrates the added value at the individual (learner and/or staff), institutional and systemic levels, generated through results that would be difficult to attain by the partners acting without European cooperation

-• Internationalisation: the proposal demonstrates its contribution to the international dimension of VET excellence, including the development of strategies to foster VET transnational mobility of learners and staff, as well as sustainable partnerships;
+• Internationalisation: the proposal demonstrates its contribution to the international dimension of VET excellence, including the development of strategies to foster VET transnational mobility of learners and staff, as well as sustainable partnerships

-• Digital skills: the extent to which the proposal foresees activities related to digital skills development (e.g. skills anticipation, innovative curricula and teaching methodologies, guidance, etc.) related to the development of digital skills;
+• Digital skills: the extent to which the proposal foresees activities related to digital skills development (e.g. skills anticipation, innovative curricula and teaching methodologies, guidance, etc.) related to the development of digital skills

-• Green skills: the extent to which the proposal foresees activities (e.g. skills anticipation, innovative curricula and teaching methodologies, guidance, etc.) linked to the transition to a circular and green economy;
+• Green skills: the extent to which the proposal foresees activities (e.g. skills anticipation, innovative curricula and teaching methodologies, guidance, etc.) linked to the transition to a circular and green economy

-• Social dimension: the proposal includes a horizontal concern throughout the various actions to address diversity and promote shared values, equality, including gender equality, and non-discrimination and social inclusion, including for people with special needs/fewer opportunities.
+• Social dimension: the proposal includes a horizontal concern throughout the various actions to address diversity and promote shared values, equality, including gender equality, and non-discrimination and social inclusion, including for people with special needs/fewer opportunities

 Quality of the project design and implementation (maximum score 25 points)

 • Coherence: the overall project design ensures consistency between project objectives and activities.
-The proposal presents a coherent and comprehensive set of appropriate activities and services to meet the identified needs and lead to the expected results;
+The proposal presents a coherent and comprehensive set of appropriate activities and services to meet the identified needs and lead to the expected results

-• Methodology: the quality and feasibility of the methodology proposed and its appropriateness for producing the expected results;
+• Methodology: the quality and feasibility of the methodology proposed and its appropriateness for producing the expected results

-• Budget: the budget provides for appropriate resources necessary for success, it is neither overestimated nor underestimated; the proposal is cost-effective and allocates appropriate resources to each activity;
+• Budget: the budget provides for appropriate resources necessary for success, it is neither overestimated nor underestimated; the proposal is cost-effective and allocates appropriate resources to each activity

-• Work plan: quality and effectiveness of the work plan, including the extent to which the resources assigned to work packages are in line with their objectives and deliverables;
+• Work plan: quality and effectiveness of the work plan, including the extent to which the resources assigned to work packages are in line with their objectives and deliverables; there are appropriate phases for preparation, implementation, monitoring, exploitation, evaluation and dissemination

 • Quality control: control measures (continuous quality evaluation, peer reviews, benchmarking activities, etc.) and quality indicators ensure that the project implementation is of high quality.
 Challenges/risks of the project are clearly identified and mitigating actions properly addressed.
 Expert review processes are planned as an integral part of the project.
-These processes include an independent external assessment at mid-term and at the end of the project;
+These processes include an independent external assessment at mid-term and at the end of the project

 • If the project includes mobility activities (for learners and/or staff):

-• The quality of practical arrangements, management and support modalities;
+• the quality of practical arrangements, management and support modalities

-• The extent to which these activities are appropriate to the project's aims and involve the appropriate number of participants;
+• the extent to which these activities are appropriate to the project's aims and involve the appropriate number of participants

-• The quality of arrangements for the recognition and validation of participants' learning outcomes, in line with European transparency and recognition tools and principles.
+• the quality of arrangements for the recognition and validation of participants' learning outcomes, in line with European transparency and recognition tools and principles

 Quality of the partnership and the cooperation arrangements (maximum score 20 points)